ysyk2021/the-repeating-rhythm-creating-a-sustainable-business-through-regular-review/src/chapter-3-3.md

 Metrics like Net Promoter Score (NPS), customer retention rate, and customer feedback ratings gauge how well the business meets customer expectations and ensures long-term loyalty.

 By carefully selecting and tracking these metrics, businesses can continually monitor their progress towards creating sustainable operations while making informed decisions to drive positive change.

-In the next chapter, we will delve into the process of utilizing these metrics effectively and leveraging the insights gained to foster sustainable growth and create a meaningful impact.